hingyeung/sbrick-drive-by-react/README.md

 # SBrick Drive by React

 ## What is it?
-This project creates a drag-n-drop web user interface for the RESTful client of (SBrick Drive)[https://github.com/hingyeung/sbrick-drive], an library that simplifies the integration with (SBrick)[https://www.sbrick.com].
+This project creates a drag-n-drop web user interface for the RESTful client of [SBrick Drive](https://github.com/hingyeung/sbrick-drive), an library that simplifies the integration with [SBrick](https://www.sbrick.com).

 ## How to play?
 1. `npm run start` starts the webapp.